 Additionally, residential property price-to-income ratios are inflated to such an enormous extent that even the incremental rise in interest rates, that is highly likely, can cripple the prospective buyers’ budgets.
 Moreover, significant price growth in London is possible in the gentrified quarters which unlock their either potential through renovation or large infrastructure projects.

 The Midlands is Britain’s strongest-performing real estate region.
 It has fewer restrictions on mortgages than in the southern markets.
 The Midlands managed to adjust to the Brexit uncertainty.
 This region is not very popular among the London commuters since it seats far beyond the regular commuter zone.
 Therefore, it is less exposed to price fluctuations and political uncertainties of London.
 Notwithstanding the possibility of higher interest rates, savvy investors can spot the potential for growth in the loan-to-income ratios of mortgage buyers in the Midlands, especially in roaring Birmingham.
 Additionally, Midland experiences significant household income growth that can drive up housing prices.

 North is notorious for its slow recovery and was considered a risk-prone region for investors.
-The housing prices here only recently bounced back to pre-crisis level.
+The housing prices here only recently bounced back to the pre-crisis level.
 There is huge potential for growth since property investors and mortgage lenders express significant interest in this undervalued region has a lot to offer.
 This pattern held true for all British developing housing markets.
 Unique mortgage conditions with smaller deposits for first-time buyers and lower loan-to-income ratios than in the rest of the UK are anticipated to support the demand in the homeowner market.
 Meanwhile, Savills predicts higher income yields in the northern markets.